10 Signs You Might Be Living on Autopilot

 Responsibilities handled.

-When life becomes repetitive, the brain stops recording as many distinct memories.
+When life becomes repetitive, the brain stops recording as many distinct moments.

 Weeks blur.